ForceOverArea/nexsys-rs/README.md

 <br>

 # **The `nexsys` Python package:**
 While narrower in scope, the nexsys Python package leverages `pyo3` to bring the speed of the Nexsys interpreter and solver engine to the ease-of-use of Python.
 Use the `Nexsys` solver engine object to programmatically solve systems of equations or the `py_solve` function to interpret Nexsys code in Python and use the results elsewhere.
-Just run `pip intall nexsys` to get started.
+Just run `pip install nexsys` to get started.
 <br>
 <br>